AHMETfarah22/AHMETfarah22/README.md

 ## 📝 Quote

-> “Code with clarity, design with heart.” — Ahmed Farah
+> “Code with clarity, design with heart.” — Ahmed Farah Mohamed

 ---